yuanjie-ai/DNN/8_NLP/2_WordEmbedding/1_Word2Vec/myword2vec.md

         :param vector_size:  Dimensionality of the feature vectors.
         :param window: The maximum distance between the current and predicted word within a sentence.
         :param min_count: Ignores all words with total frequency lower than this.
-        :param is_cbow: int {1, 0}
+        :param sg: int {1, 0}
             Defines the training algorithm.
-If 1, CBOW is used, otherwise, skip-gram is employed.
+If 1, skip-gram is employed; otherwise, CBOW is used.
         :param hs: int {1,0} shared_softmax
             If 1, hierarchical softmax will be used for model training.
             If set to 0, and `negative` is non-zero, negative sampling will be used.